stathuang/dmhuang.github.io/pages/software.md

 description: software for research use
 ---

-- R Source Code for generating Conditional Knockoffs is available at [github](https://github.com/stathuang/cknockoff), with [Tutorials](../tutorials/cknockoff/)
+- R source code for generating conditional knockoffs is available at [github](https://github.com/stathuang/cknockoff), with [Tutorials](../tutorials/cknockoff/)

+- R source code for illustrating catalytic prior in logistic regression at [github](https://github.com/stathuang/catalytic)